 Now, once your teenage children have gone off to college and are no longer under your watchful eye, things can get a bit muddled.
 The parties, the dorm life, the bars that don’t ID… It’s a haven for binge drinking.
 Drinking in college is inevitable, as it becomes part of the social norm.

 Many colleges and universities like the University of Florida are doing their part to prevent students from binge drinking and drinking and driving.

 Boston University requires all freshmen students to take an alcohol prevention program and imparts their own disciplinary consequences for things like fake IDs and older students purchasing alcohol for younger students.

-Some schools, such as North Dakota State University, has a completely dry campus and does not allow any alcohol on the premises, regardless of age.
-Other schools choose to target specific groups and rituals, i.e., Indiana University banned hard liquor at fraternity parties, Stanford University has banned it at all undergraduate parties, and University of Michigan has student volunteers who help monitor banned or unsafe behaviors at these parties.
+Some schools, such as North Dakota State University, have a completely dry campus and do not allow any alcohol on the premises, regardless of age.
+Other schools choose to target specific groups and rituals, i.e., Indiana University banned hard liquor at fraternity parties, Stanford University has banned it at all undergraduate parties, and the University of Michigan has student volunteers who help monitor banned or unsafe behaviors at these parties.

 Contact us at The Law Offices of Wolf & Pravato